ultranoise/flying-interfaces/README.md

 This readme supposes you have a kite with an esp32 transmitting OSC data.
 Instructions on how to build one will be soon linked here.

+An explanatory video can be found here: https://vimeo.com/400681404

 ![Enrique Tomas ESP32 Flying Controller](https://github.com/ultranoise/flying-interfaces/blob/master/beep_esp32.jpg)
 Wemos D1 Mini ESP32 with BME280 barometric sensor and LIS3DH digital accelerometer(under the ESP32)